Skip to main content

 You can find the step-by-step installation documentation for Pulumi under the Deployment section.

 But we summarize the steps to deploy your POC here.
-You can invoke the the CLI you can use the following command:
+You can invoke the CLI you can use the following command:

 $ npx backstage-deploy aws --create-dockerfile